-Things started to change in the Fernando Henrique Cardoso administration (1995-2003), while the bulk of transitional justice initiatives happened or were completed during the mandates of Luiz Inácio Lula da Silva (2003-11) and Dilma Rousseff (2011-16), from the left-wing Worker's Party.
-All the three of them were victims of the dictatorship253 either by being exiled (Fernando Henrique Cardoso). arrested (Lula) or tortured (Dilma).
+Things started to change in the Fernando Henrique Cardoso administration (1995-2003), while the bulk of transitional justice initiatives happened or were completed during the mandates of Luiz Inácio Lula da Silva (2003-2011) and Dilma Rousseff (2011-2016), from the left-wing Worker's Party.
+All the three of them were victims of the dictatorship253 either by being exiled (Fernando Henrique Cardoso), arrested (Lula) or tortured (Dilma).

-Transitional justice in Brazil can be summed as the combination of 'reparation, some truth, and no justice'.
-254 Brazil struggled to implement transitional justice measures, in what can be classified as a 'slow-motion transitional justice'.
-255 Moreover, the victim-centred approach did not allow far-reaching effects of the outcomes of the mechanisms applied.
+Transitional Justice in Brazil can be summed as the combination of "reparation, some truth, and none justice".254 Brazil struggled to implement transitional justice measures, in what can be classified as a "slow-motion transitional justice."255 Moreover, the victim-centered approach did not allowed far-reaching effects of the outcomes of the mechanisms applied.